Are Ants Just a Nuisance, or Can They Actually Damage My Home?

 Let’s look at common ants in your home and dive into these facts about ants we listed above to prove just how beyond annoying ants can be.

-8 Most Common Ants in Homes in Memphis and North Mississippi
+8 Most Common Ants in Homes in North Mississippi

 Ants are a nuisance because, once inside, they can cause problems.
 They can contaminate food and even damage wood.

 This makes ants pretty annoying.
-Knowing the ants you may see inside is the first step in better-understanding ant infestations.
-While one ant may look just like another, some differences in the ants can most often invade your home here in Memphis and North Mississippi.
+Knowing the ants you may see inside is the first step in better understanding ant infestations.
+While one ant may look just like another, some differences in the ants can often invade your home here in North Mississippi.

 Here are some typical ants that can get into your home.